Each popular investment company has a branded rewards credit card that offers cash back rewards on all purchases that you make.

 This is the area in which the Schwab card really shines compared to Fidelity.

-Schwab’s card offers both a six-month period for 0% APR on new purchases and a $100 welcome bonus if you spend $1,000 or more within the first three months of membership.
+Schwab’s card offers both an introductory APR period on new purchases and a $100 welcome bonus if you spend $1,000 or more within the first three months of membership.

 In the grand scheme of credit card welcome bonuses and 0% periods, these are not the best offers.
 But it’s actually pretty rare that a straight cash back credit card offers both of these.
 Many popular ones don’t offer either.